seapagan/pyBlog/README.md

 ### Create a Superuser

-The Superuser will automatically have Author rights, which regular users registered to the app will not, so we need at least one.
+The Superuser automatically has Author rights, which regular users registered to the app will not, so we need at least one.
 The Django default admin site is completely removed in a non-DEBUG setting.